 Even though two sources of cholesterol exist for the fetus, a majority of fetal cholesterol is likely derived from synthesis, making fetal de novo cholesterol synthesis essential.
 An indication of the importance of fetal cholesterol is that individuals lacking the ability to synthesize cholesterol have mild to severe metabolic diseases and congenital defects.
-There are 7 known defects in the cholesterol biosynthetic pathway that result in altered fetal phenotypes [reviewed in (31-34)].
+There are 7 known defects in the cholesterol biosynthetic pathway that result in altered fetal phenotypes (reviewed in 31-34).
 Most of the defects found in humans are post-squalene.
-Disruption of enzymes early in the sterol biosynthesis pathway leads to embryonic lethality in various murine models [reviewed in (31)].
+Disruption of enzymes early in the sterol biosynthesis pathway leads to embryonic lethality in various murine models (reviewed in 31).

-The most well-known disorder due to altered sterol synthesis is the SLOS.
+The most well-known disorder due to altered sterol synthesis is the SLOS, though a recent study showed that lower sterol synthesis rates could also lead to reduced growth rates and IUGR (90).
 This disorder is also the most common of this group of rare diseases.
 Individuals with SLOS have affected midline facial features, multiple organ and limb malformations, and intellectual disability.
-Cholesterol synthesis is halted at the last step when 7-dehydrocholesterol (7DHC) is converted to cholesterol by a defect in the 3β -hydroxysterol- Δ^7 -reductase gene (DHCR7).
-Though it was thought that the syndrome was due to a lack of cholesterol, and some of the defects could be due to a lack of cholesterol, recent studies show that the buildup of 7DHC plays a role in the progression of the disease as well.
-Interestingly, the inability for normal neuronal cells to differentiate was due not to changes in SHH signaling, but to defects in Wnt/ β -catenin signaling (86).
+Cholesterol synthesis is halted at the last step when 7dehydrocholesterol (7DHC) is converted to cholesterol by a defect in the 3β -hydroxysterol- Δ 7-reductase gene (DHCR7).
+Though it was thought that the syndrome was due to a lack of cholesterol (and some of the defects could be due to a lack of cholesterol), recent studies suggest that the accumulation of 7DHC plays a role in the progression of the disease as well (91).

-NEONATAL CHOLESTERL METABOLISM
+NEONATAL CHOLESTEROL METABOLISM

-The three major sources of nutrition in the United States during neonatal and early infancy are human milk, cow milk-based formulas, and soy milk-based formulas.
-The composition of these types of diet differs in several factors that may theoretically influence cholesterol homeostasis including cholesterol content, polyunsaturated/saturated fatty acid ratio (P/S ratio), protein composition, phytoestrogen content and the presence of hormones specific to breast milk.
-More recent components of milk include miRNAs and microbes, both of which can affect metabolism (87, 88).
+The three major sources of nutrition in the United States during neonatal and early infancy are human milk, cow milkbased formulas, and soy milk-based formulas.
+The composition of these types of diet differs in several factors that may theoretically influence cholesterol homeostasis including cholesterol content, polyunsaturated/saturated fatty acid ratio (P/S ratio), protein composition, phytoestrogen content, and the presence of hormones specific to breast milk.
+More recent components of milk include miRNAs and prebiotics, both of which can affect metabolism (92,93).

 As with the fetus, neonatal mammalian cells also require significant cholesterol for normal cellular function.
 Infants fed human milk receive much greater quantities of cholesterol than those fed commercial formulas.
 Human milk contains between 10-15 mg/dl of cholesterol, providing an average daily cholesterol intake of ≈75 mg per day for a breastfed 4 kg newborn.
 Cow milk-based formulas contain 1-4 mg/dl of cholesterol, giving an average daily cholesterol intake of approximately 9 mg per day.
 Soy milk-based formulas contain no cholesterol.
-Not unexpectedly, breast-fed infants have higher serum cholesterol concentrations compared to formula-fed infants (89, 90).
+Not unexpectedly, breastfed infants have higher serum cholesterol concentrations compared to formula-fed infants (94,95).
 These differences have generally been attributed to the cholesterol content of human milk and commercial formula.
 Whether the low cholesterol content in commercial formulas poses any physiologic or pathophysiologic effects other than the difference in serum cholesterol concentration and synthesis rates remains to be understood.

 The impact that dietary cholesterol has on sterol metabolism has also been studied.
 As discussed previously in this review, the fetus appears to be somewhat protected from down regulation of sterol biosynthesis.
-In contrast, neonates, like adults, can suppress sterol synthesis rates (91).
+In contrast, neonates, like adults, can suppress sterol synthesis rates (96).
 In one study, infants were fed breast milk versus cow milk-based formula.
 After 4 months of diets with different cholesterol concentrations, total-C and LDL-C levels are higher in infants consuming more dietary cholesterol.
-Unlike fetal tissues, the fractional synthetic rate (FSR) of cholesterol was lower in infants consuming more cholesterol demonstrating the ability to regulate sterol biosynthesis in the neonate.
-The long term consequences of these changes are currently unknown (see below).
+Unlike fetal tissues, the fractional synthetic rate (FSR) of cholesterol demonstrating the ability to regulate sterol biosynthesis in the neonate.
+The long-term consequences of these changes are currently unknown (see below).